What Are Serverless Functions?

 Serverless functions, a pivotal component in the realm of cloud computing, signify a monumental shift in how developers build and deploy applications.

-These functions, also called Function as a Service (FaaS), allow developers to execute backend code without managing or provisioning servers.
-This model emphasizes on running code in response to events, with the cloud provider handling the underlying infrastructure.
+These functions, called Function as a Service (FaaS), allow developers to execute backend code without managing or provisioning servers.
+This model emphasizes running code in response to events, with the cloud provider handling the underlying infrastructure.

-One of the most compelling use cases for serverless functions is in creating APIs.
+One of the most compelling use cases for serverless functions is creating APIs.
 Developers can write individual functions for different API endpoints.
 When a request is made to an endpoint, the corresponding serverless function is triggered, processes the request, and returns a response.

 Serverless functions also play a significant role in integrating third-party services.
 They can act as glue between different services and APIs.
 For example, a function can trigger upon a new file upload to a cloud storage service, process the file, and then call another API for further actions like translation, analysis, or archival.